Table Of Content

 • Less responsiveness to instructions

-Essentially, the earlier you spot brewing dysregulation, the more quickly you can intervene with calming input to avert full meltdowns.
+Essentially, the earlier you spot brewing dysregulation, the more quickly you can intervene with calming input to avert complete meltdowns.
 Subtle redirection, movement breaks, or sensory supports given before the point of no return help your child regain equilibrium more readily.

 How to Help During a Meltdown